joeasley-clgx/GitTheCommits/README.md

 ## Setup

 1. Ensure you have a Python 3 version installed on your machine.
-(Tool developed with version 3.10.5)
+(Tool developed with version [3.10.5](https://www.python.org/downloads/release/python-3105/))
 2. PIP install all the packages listed in [requirements.txt](https://github.com/joeasley-clgx/GitTheCommits/blob/main/requirements.txt). (`pip install -r ./requirements.txt`)
 3. Create a [Personal Access Token](https://github.com/settings/tokens) for this project to use.
 Ensure that this token has "repo" access, especially if using this tool with a private repository.
 4. Fill in the top three fields in [settings.json](https://github.com/joeasley-clgx/GitTheCommits/blob/main/settings.json) (`GitHubToken`, `TargetRepository`, `TargetBranch`)
-   - `GitHubToken` is the Personal Access Token your created in step 3.
+   - `GitHubToken` is the Personal Access Token you created in step 3.
    - `TargetRepository` is the path to the repository.
 (Example: "organization/project", "joeasley-clgx/GitTheCommits")
    - `TargetBranch` is the branch to grab commits from.
 Most often this will be the development branch.